rjinaga/IocServiceStack/docs/index.md

 [![Gitter](https://badges.gitter.im/IocServiceStack/Lobby.svg)](https://gitter.im/IocServiceStack/IocServiceStack)
 [![Build status](https://ci.appveyor.com/api/projects/status/bylhcbchnjas953q?svg=true)](https://ci.appveyor.com/project/rjinaga/iocservicestack)

 IocServiceStack is a open source .NET dependency injection framework.
-IoC container allows to add multiple services for the same contract by name and dependecies can be added at different levels.
-This makes the concerns of application layers  separated, and configurable. so that client-specific logic can be plugged easily or inject the sepcific dependecies for specific client implementions.
-And also it offers several ways to inject dependencies.
-This framework contains the main container in which there are three types of internal containers such as root container, shared and dependec(ies)y container.
+IoC container allows to add multiple services for the same contract by name and dependencies can be added at different levels.
+This makes the concerns of application layers separated, and configurable.
+So, the client-specific logic can be plugged easily or inject the specific dependencies for specific client implementations.
+And, it offers several ways to inject dependencies.
+This framework contains the main container in which there are three types of internal containers such as root container, shared and dependency container.

 ### Features:
 - Global IoC Container